bakedziti420/dom-manipulation-and-events/readme.md

 * Append it to the DOM

-##Styling with Javascript: Big Kitty
+##Styling with Javascript: Big Green V

 ####Mission C